[Fixed!] Excel Superscript Not Working (6 Ideal Solutions)

 Click the image for a detailed view.

-When you manually set a character as superscript as General, Text, or Currency.
+We can manually set a character as superscript when the cell formatting is General, Text, or Currency.
 If any other number format is used, the characters will not be displayed as superscripts.
-Sometimes you may try to insert superscripts using their Unicode values and CHAR function.
-In such cases, you will get #VALUE! error for superscript characters other than 1, 2 & 3.
+If we try to insert superscripts using their Unicode values or via the CHAR function, we will get a #VALUE! error for superscript characters other than 1, 2 & 3.

 Note: We used Microsoft 365 to prepare this article.
-However, you can find the features and functions used in this tutorial in Excel 2021, Excel 2019, Excel 2016, and Excel 2013 versions as well.
+However, the features and functions used in this tutorial will work in Excel 2021, Excel 2019, Excel 2016, and Excel 2013 versions as well.

-Reason 1: Superscript Not Working Due to Incorrect Number Format in Cells
+Reason 1 – Superscript Is Not Working Due to Incorrect Number Format in Cells

 In the following simple dataset, we have set some characters as superscripts from the Font tab of the Format Cells dialog box.
 However, the superscripts are still displayed as normal characters.